 “If we want to direct our lives, we must take control of our consistent actions.
 It’s not what we do once in a while that shapes our lives, but what we do consistently.” – Tony Robbins

 We are what we do.
 To still think of yourself as an athlete because you used to play water polo in high school is a bit delusional.
 The same goes for thinking of yourself as an entrepreneur without doing anything that would support that belief.

-You can use this pleasure / pain principle to live a life that better serves who you are at the core.
-If you look at exercise as a chore, or meditation as a drag, it’s never gonna stick.
+You can use this pleasure/pain principle to live a life that better serves who you are at the core.
+If you look at exercise as a chore or meditation as a drag, it’s never going to stick.
 You first have to associate the act with pleasure on the conscious level, and through repetition, it will become encoded on the subconscious level.
 That’s how real change takes place.
 That’s how you’ll become an even more extraordinary person than you thought possible!